App page model for Windows Phone 8

 Multiple Content Views - For pages that display multiple sections of content, you can transition between different pieces of content without using navigation by simply re-binding the controls on your page to a new DataContext.
 Also, you can re-bind by loading multiple instances of a UserControl inside the page, or using any other mechanism to display new content.
 You can choose the method through which the user transitions forward and backward through the items.
 For example, you can consider using the previous and next app bar buttons.
 However, we recommend that you avoid overusing the Back button for local transitions.

 Navigation Back Stack - Pages in the back stack are kept in memory.
 Apps should minimize the memory used on pages in the back stack by, for example, releasing large images, releasing cached data, and so on.
-For more info, see Frame, page, and navigation features in Windows Phone.
+For more info, see Frame, page, and navigation features for Windows Phone 8.

 The following table provides info about the common parts of an app that are considered as pages.